furqansiddiqui/bip39-mnemonic-php/README.md

 ### Generate Mnemonic using specified Entropy

-Specify your own entropy to generate mnemonic codes
+Specify your own entropy to generate mnemonic codes:

 ```php
 <?php